aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Vasarnīcu kompleksu un augļudārzu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, allotment gardens and orchards from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 are reclassified to value 1, others as 0).
-Once reclassified, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+**Procedure:** First, the allotment gardens and orchards from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 are reclassified to value 1; all others are set to 0).
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r